saikojosh/Deep-Iterate/README.md

 ## Important Notes
 A few things to take note of:

-* The `path` must include the name of the variable, for example if you have an array called `days` the first part of the path must be `days.`.
-* The first and last part of the path must be arrays whilst the middle of the path can be either objects or arrays, for example `array1.someObject.anotherObject.array2`.
+* The input you pass in must be an array, but it may contain nested arrays, nested objects or nested primitive values to any depth.
-* The iteratee function is called for every element in the most deeply nested array, for example with the path `array1.array2`, the iteratee will be called for every element in `array2`.
+* The iteratee function is called for every value in the most deep part of the path, for example with the path `array1.array2`, the iteratee will be called for every element in `array2`.
 * Can be used to iterate over a unidimensional array but will incur a performance penalty.
 You'd be better off calling `.forEach()` on your array.

 ## API Overview